LGBTQ rights in Vanuatu: Recognition of same-sex relationships

 Vanuatu does not recognise same-sex unions in any form.

 In October 2013, the Minister for Internal Affairs issued a warning which said that pastors are not allowed to preside over same-sex marriages.

 In June 2014, the Vanuatu Law Commission discussed the issue of same-sex marriage, noting developments in neighbouring Australia and especially New Zealand.
 The Commission noted that the Marriage Act (Cap 60) (Loi sur le mariage (chap.
 60); Mared Akt (Japta 60)) does not in its current form prohibit the recognition of same-sex marriages (neither does it expressly permit them).
-It also stated that legalizing same-sex marriage would allow LGBT people to "fulfil their sexual preference or sexual orientation without repression or fear of being prosecuted", but found that religious opposition to legalization would be high.
+It also stated that legalizing same-sex marriage would allow LGBTQ people to "fulfil their sexual preference or sexual orientation without repression or fear of being prosecuted", but found that religious opposition to legalization would be high.

 In November 2024, legislative action certified a ban on same-sex marriage - regardless of religious, civil or traditional type marriages.